Location, Location, Location: Data Protection in the Real Estate Industry

 The decision of where and when to buy a home is one of the biggest decisions someone can make.
 To make the best decision possible, consumers look to real estate agents and mortgage firms to guide them through the experience and provide advice along the way.
 If potential buyers develop feelings of distrust, they can easily consult another firm.
 In addition to helping clients secure that dream home, a real estate organization’s data protection practices can also impact its reputation and consumer decisions.

 Some may consider real estate organizations and associated mortgage firms as unlikely targets for data breaches.
 However, they often have access to personal information from their customers, such as emails, addresses, and phone numbers.
-Moreover, mortgage firms have access to sensitive financial information, such as bank account numbers, pay stubs, and social insurance numbers.
+Moreover, mortgage firms have access to sensitive financial information, such as bank account numbers, pay stubs, and social security numbers.
 Without the correct security measures in place, real estate and mortgage organizations can put their customers at risk of identity theft and fraud.

 Professionals in the real estate industry recognize how vital data protection is to their business.
 In fact, Shred-it’s 2021 Data Protection Report found that three in five leaders in the real estate industry surveyed believe that information security is very important to their company and 42% state that a data breach would have a major impact on their reputation.